League-of-Foundry-Developers/foundry-vtt-types/README.md

 Unlike other packages, this will gradually be updated as I add more type definitions.
 Therefore, I will not use version numbers and tags to tag releases.

-Due to how the Node Package Manager (NPM) works, it is not possible to simply update a package installed from Git using `git install`.
+Due to how the Node Package Manager (NPM) works, it is not possible to simply update a package installed from Git using `npm install`.
 Simply reinstall the package with the command below to retrieve the latest version.

 ```
 npm install --save-dev gitlab:foundry-projects/foundry-pc/foundry-pc-types